ithacaxyz/relay/README.md

         fee_token: true
         interop: true
     fees:
-        # If a signer balance is below this value, it will become paused
+        # If a signer balance is below this value, it will become paused.
+This is in wei
         signer_balance_config: !balance 10000000000
         # optional, the minimum fee to set in wei
         minimum_fee: 100